Kaby Lake

-Kaby Lake is Intel's codename for its seventh generation Core microprocessor family announced on August 30, 2016.
+Kaby Lake is Intel's codename for its seventh generation Core-branded microprocessor family announced on August 30, 2016.
 Like the preceding Skylake, Kaby Lake is produced using a 14 nanometer manufacturing process technology.
 Breaking with Intel's previous "tick–tock" manufacturing and design model, Kaby Lake represents the optimized step of the newer process–architecture–optimization model.
 Kaby Lake began shipping to manufacturers and OEMs in the second quarter of 2016, with its desktop chips officially launched in January 2017.

 In August 2017, Intel announced Kaby Lake Refresh (Kaby Lake R) marketed as the 8th generation mobile CPUs, breaking the long cycle where architectures matched the corresponding generations of CPUs and meanwhile also supporting Windows 11.
 Skylake was anticipated to be succeeded by the 10 nanometer Cannon Lake, but it was announced in July 2015 that Cannon Lake had been delayed until the second half of 2017.
 In the meantime, Intel released a fourth 14 nm generation on October 5, 2017, named Coffee Lake.
 Cannon Lake would ultimately emerge in 2018, but only a single mobile CPU was released before it was discontinued the following year.